BitcoinQnA/node-guide/_pages/core.md

 permalink: /core/
 ---

-[Bitcoin Core](https://bitcoincore.org/) is the most popular and simplist way to run your own node.
+[Bitcoin Core](https://bitcoincore.org/) is the most popular and simplest way to run your own node.
 Core is software that you can download in a matter of clicks onto any laptop or computer.
 If you want to run a node quickly and without spending a lot, core is the best option to get started.

 ### Features